School of Mathematical and Statistical Sciences Faculty Publications and Presentations

 Abstract

 Nonnegative matrix factorization can be used to automatically detect topics within a corpus in an unsupervised fashion.
 The technique amounts to an approximation of a nonnegative matrix as the product of two nonnegative matrices of lower rank.
-In this paper, we show this factorization can be combined with regression on a continuous response variable.
-In practice, the method performs better than regression done after topics are identified and retrains interpretability.
+In certain applications it is desirable to extract topics and use them to predict quantitative outcomes.
+In this paper, we show Nonnegative Matrix Factorization can be combined with regression on a continuous response variable by minimizing a penalty function that adds a weighted regression error to a matrix factorization error.
+We show theoretically that as the weighting increases, the regression error in training decreases weakly.
+We test our method on synthetic data and real data coming from Rate My Professors reviews to predict an instructor’s rating from the text in their reviews.
+In practice, when used as a dimensionality reduction method (when the number of topics chosen in the model is fewer than the true number of topics), the method performs better than doing regression after topics are identified—both during training and testing—and it retrains interpretability.

 Creative Commons License